simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 In the frosty sun of the morning, before our camp, the snowy Mount Patos was clearly outlined.
 Thus, the Mahatma Ak-Dorje, passing from Tibet, named this highest summit of the Ridge (Patos phonetically, but Aktag in the local dialect).
 The mount stands above the division of road to Karghalik-Yarkand and Karakash-Khotan.
 The path Karghalik-Yarkand is lower---there are only two passes, not very high, but therefore having many rivers.
 The Karakash-Khotan path is higher and more mountainous.
 The passes are higher but on the other hand shorter.

 The mount towers like a cone between the two wings of the white ridge.
 The lama, upon hearing about it, whispers: "The great teacher was not against true Buddhism.
-He said 'The true Buddhism is a good teaching.' "
+He said 'The true Buddhism is a good teaching.'"

 The day started peacefully.
 We continued from seven o'clock on, up the gradual incline of Suget davan.
 The ascent is almost imperceptible and it is not startling to see so many skeletons.
 The peace of Nature forces you to forget the altitude.
 Near the road lies a woolly little dog just as though alive.
 By three o'clock imperceptibly, we reached the Pass itself.
 It is well always to ask about the northern side of the Pass; this side is always severe.
 And so it was here.
 The straight and easy way was suddenly carved out into a powerful, jagged ascent.
 In the distance were spread the white purple mountains covered by a somewhat mournful design.
 A blizzard commenced; and into the bare spots of the snowy dust, pitilessly resounded the almost bluish-black sky.
 The path was completely covered.